TCP Transport

 Transport Options

 The following transport options are supported by this transport, where supported by the underlying platform.
+Options that change connection behavior should be set before the dialer or listener is started.

 | Option | Type | Description |